Saturday, May 24, 2014

 Lunch more than made up for my missed breakfast.
 The barbeque chicken was good, but what was outstanding was the baked potato salad.
 What’s that?
 Make potato salad, but use sour cream in addition to mayo.
 Oh, and add bacon.
 I had the best intentions of working on my article a little, and I did, but only a little.
 It was soon naptime thanks to all that cotton-picking food.

 That nap, a trip out to the field at mid-afternoon, and a little puttering around back at the Lodge brought up suppertime, the pièce de résistance, the FRC’s famous brisket.
+This meal more than made up for the horrible food Thursday.
 I must have had some sides to go with it, but frankly, y’all, all I can remember is that brisket.
 When I was finally done, I needed to walk it off, so out to the field I went, and that was where I stayed till darkness.

 Unlike my mates, I was convinced we’d get a little while Saturday night, and rather than tearing down Mrs. Peel, I merely switched cameras, to the new one, the Micro-EX.
 I figured just getting M3 in view would tell me a lot about Rock’s latest creation.